solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

     GO
     ```

 2. Select **Run** from the toolbar menu to execute the SQL command.
-It takes a few minutes to execute this command. **Take note** of how long it took to execute this query.
+It takes a few minutes (4-5 minutes) to execute this command. **Take note** of how long it took to execute this query.

 3. In the query window, replace the script with the following to see how many rows were imported (replace `SUFFIX` with your **student ID**):